 Standby letters of credit are irrevocable commitments issued by the Company to guarantee the performance of a customer to a third party once specified pre-conditions are met.
 Financial standby letters of credit are primarily issued to support public and private borrowing arrangements, including commercial paper, bond financing, and similar transactions.
 Performance standby letters of credit are issued to guarantee performance of certain customers under non-financial contractual obligations.
 The credit risk involved in issuing standby letters of credit is essentially the same as that involved in extending loans to customers.
-The contractual amounts of standby letters of credit as of December 31, 2016 and 2015 were as follows:
+The contractual amounts of standby letters of credit as of December 31, 2017 and 2016 are listed below.

-Decembe r 31, 2 016 December 31, 2015
+December 31, 2017 December 31, 1, 2016

-Fixed V ariable Fixed 1 Variable
+Fixed Fixed Variable Fixed ariable

 Rate Rate Rate Rate

-Standby letters of credit \$ 5,762 \$ 2,769 \$ 3,588 \$ 1,253
+Standby letters of credit \$ 4,064 \$ 3,830 \$ 5,762 \$ 2,769